ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 # Clean Architecture with partitioned repository pattern using Azure Cosmos DB
-This project provides a starting point to work with Azure Cosmos DB using ASP.NET Core and Azure Cosmos DB .NET SDK V3, based on Clean Architecture and repository design pattern.
+This project provides a starting point to build a web API to work with Azure Cosmos DB using ASP.NET Core and Azure Cosmos DB .NET SDK V3, based on Clean Architecture and repository design pattern.
 * Partition key is also implemented through the repository pattern in order to support large scale Cosmos DB.
 * A RESTful API application is created with popular architecture features (see list below)